pcaversaccio/xdeployer/README.md

 > [!IMPORTANT]
 > Note that you must ensure that your deployment account has sufficient funds on **all** target networks.

-> [!TIP]
-> To display the complete list of supported networks with the corresponding block explorer links and chain IDs, run `npx hardhat xdeploy --list-networks`.

 ### Local Deployment